This unit plan is designed for students in years 1-5.

 Our butterfly resources explores our native and introduced butterfly species.
 It highlights the science behind butterfly life cycles, how moths and butterflies differ and how butterflies defend themselves.
 Students learn how to become citizen scientists and engage in interesting and authentic research.

-NOTE: the Monarch Butterfly New Zealand Trust tagging project finished in 2021.
+NOTE: the Moths and Butterflies of New Zealand Trust's tagging project will begin again in 2025.

 The learning outcomes of this teacher resource are that students will: